DetectPlay/.github/profile/README.md

 - Medium 250
 - Hard 500
 **Players who submit their solutions within “24 hours” of the CTF's launch will receive 2X points**
 <br />

-#### Are you ready to embrace the thrill of Detect Play?
+### ARE YOU READY to embrace the thrill of Detect Play?

 Join us on this exciting journey and be prepared to showcase your talent in CTF smart contract auditing.
 Get ready to detect, play, and emerge as a true champion!

 ---